Crosse & Blackwell: Keiller

 The Keiller factory in Silvertown had been destroyed in an 1889 fire and rebuilt the following year.
 It continued manufacture of preserves, chocolates and confectionery until it was again destroyed, this time bombed during the first daylight air raid on London on 7 September 1940.
 Chocolate and confectionery work was transferred to Dundee, but preserves manufacture was eventually restarted.
 This then transferred to Dundee in 1956.

 Nestlé

 In 1960, Nestlé bought the Crosse & Blackwell Group and developed the name across a number of food categories worldwide.
-The acquisition increased Nestlé's output (adding 11 factories) and included the largest fish-canning factory in the UK (located in Peterhead, Aberdeenshire).
-Crosse & Blackwell employed 4,700 workers in production and 1,900 other employees and salespeople at the time of the acquisition.
+The acquisition increased Nestlé's output, adding 11 factories and included the largest fish-canning factory in the UK (located in Peterhead, Aberdeenshire).
+At the time of the acquisition, Crosse & Blackwell employed 4,700 workers in production and 1,900 other employees and salespeople.
+For a while, its head office was in Crown House, Morden, south-west London.
 The brand was later owned by Premier Foods.

 A prominent member of the founder's family is Chris Blackwell, founder of Island Records.

 21st century

-The company divested the Crosse & Blackwell operations in 2002.
-Today ownership of the Crosse & Blackwell brand is divided between The J.M.
+Nestlé divested the Crosse & Blackwell operations in 2002.
+Today ownership of the brand is divided between The J.M.
 Smucker Company in North America, Princes Group in Europe and Tiger Brands in South Africa.

-In December 2022, J.M.
-Smucker Company discontinued the Crosse & Blackwell brand with products no longer being manufactured for North America.
+In Japan, the company's curry powder is still manufactured by Nestlé for food service packages of 400 g, 2 kg and 10 kg each.